 How Can I Protect My Right to Compensation?

-medical expenses, lost wages, and pain and suffering, which includes emotional distress.
-With a pregnancy, if the accident is proven to have caused damage to the fetus which resulted in the need for additional medical care in-utero or after birth, those damages may also be recovered from at fault driver if there is available assets or insurance.
-There is no available recovery for the death of a fetus in an auto accident, but the mother, an possibly the father of that fetus may have a claim for their personal emotional distress due to the loss of their unborn child.
+Compensation for car accidents during pregnancy includes medical expenses, lost wages, and pain and suffering.
+With a pregnancy, if the accident is proven to have caused damage to the fetus which resulted in the need for additional medical care in-utero or after birth, those damages may also be recovered from the at-fault driver if there are available assets or insurance.
+There is no available recovery for the death of a fetus in an auto accident, but the mother, and possibly the father, of that fetus may have a claim for their personal emotional distress due to the loss of their unborn child.

 California has a two-year statute of limitations for personal injury claims, so it's vital that you act before this deadline to preserve your right to compensation.
 The skilled attorneys at Inland Empire Law Group are committed to helping California mothers and their children receive the resources they need to move forward with their lives.
 Please call today to schedule a free, no-obligation case review at either our Victorville or Rancho Cucamonga office locations.
 (909) 481-0100 or (888) 694-3529 for all of Southern California or (760) 243-9100 specifically for the High Desert region of California.